dotnet/docs/docs/framework/migration-guide/how-to-determine-which-versions-are-installed.md

 ---
 # How to: Determine which .NET Framework versions are installed

-Users can [install](../install/index.md) and run multiple versions of the .NET Framework on their computers.
-When you develop or deploy your app, you might need to know which .NET Framework versions are installed on the user’s computer.
-The registry contains a list of the .NET Framework versions installed on a computer.
+Users can [install](../install/index.md) and run multiple versions of .NET Framework on their computers.
+When you develop or deploy your app, you might need to know which .NET Framework versions are installed on the user's computer.
+The registry contains a list of the versions of .NET Framework installed on the computer.

-The .NET Framework consists of two main components, which are versioned separately:
+.NET Framework consists of two main components, which are versioned separately:

-- A set of assemblies, which are collections of types and resources that provide the functionality for your apps.
-The .NET Framework and assemblies share the same version number.
+- A set of assemblies, which are collections of types and resources that provide the functionality for your apps. .NET Framework and the assemblies share the same version number.
 For example, .NET Framework versions include 4.5, 4.6.1, and 4.7.2.

 - The common language runtime (CLR), which manages and executes your app's code.
 A single CLR version typically supports multiple .NET Framework versions.
 For example, CLR version 4.0.30319.*xxxxx* where *xxxxx* is less than 42000, supports .NET Framework versions 4 through 4.5.2.
 CLR version greater than or equal to 4.0.30319.42000 supports .NET Framework versions starting with .NET Framework 4.6.